 An example of the implementation of these systems is on eCommerce payment processing providers like webhooks stripe.

 what are webhooks

-A webhook event is when the provider push data to our Web Server usually is an HTTP request of type POST that carry data usually in JSON format, the post request send the data to a specific url of our website and we have to grab the data there.
+A webhook event is when the provider pushes data to our Web Server usually as an HTTP request.
+The request is POST and transfers data usually in JSON format.
+The POST request sends the data to a specific URL of our website and we have to grab the data there.

 ./ngrok http -host-header eshop.localhost 80